MorganStenberg/tabletop-api/README.md

 - Attach the external database.
 	- In the Heroku app that you created, you need to create environment variables, called Config Var at Heroku.
 	- Go back to your ElephantSQL account, and from the dashboard click on the database instance name for the project.
 When in the project instance, copy the ElephantSQL database url by clicking on the copy icon.
-In the Config Vars section in at Heroku, add this url to the VALUE field and add DATABASE_URL to the KEY field.
+In the Config Vars section at Heroku, add this url to the VALUE field and add DATABASE_URL to the KEY field.
 	- In your workspace, create a file called env.py in the top level directory.
 Add env.py to the list of files in your gitignore file.
 In the env.py file, import the os library and add the ElephantSQL DATABASE_URL.
 Below that, also add `os.environ['DEV'] = '1'`.
 You also need to choose and add a SECRET_KEY value like this: `os.environ.setdefault('SECRET_KEY', 'your-secret-key')`.
 The key also needs to be added as a config var at Heroku.
 Add SECRET_KEY in the KEY field and the secret key in the VALUE field.

 - Set up Cloudinary by installing it and the Pillow library.
 When logged in to your account on Cloudinary, copy your url on the Cloudinary dashboard and paste it into the env.py file, as with the SECRET_KEY and DATABASE_URL.
 Then go to Heroku and add the url to the config vars.
 Add CLOUDINARY_URL in the KEY field and your url in the VALUE field.
 Then also add static files settings in settings.py to tell Django to use Cloudinary.

-- Connect to external database, create superuser for the database and make the migrations.
+- Connect to an external database, create a superuser for the database and make the migrations.
 Confirm connection to database by going to ElephantSQL and the page for your database.

 - Install gunicorn, which is needed for the project to run on Heroku.
 Then you need to create a requirements.txt file: pip3 freeze --local > requirements.txt